MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/main-account-allocation-terms.md

 # required metadata

 title: Main account allocation terms
-description: This article provides information about using allocation terms on a main account.
+description: This topic provides information about using allocation terms on a main account.
 Allocation terms are used to distribute amounts across multiple ledger account combinations.
 They help ensure that expenses or revenues are charged to the correct object in accounting.
 author: rachel-profitt
 manager: AnnBe
-ms.date: 06/12/2020
+ms.date: 06/15/2020
 ms.topic: article
 ms.prod:
 ms.service: dynamics-ax-applications